ibm-cloud-docs/containers/storage-file-vpc-apps.md

 ## Deploying an app that runs as non-root
 {: #vpc-file-non-root-app}

-To run an app as non-root, you must first create a custom storage class that contains the group ID (`gid`) or user ID (`uid`) that you want to use.
+To run an app as non-root, you must first create your own storage class that contains the group ID (`gid`) or user ID (`uid`) that you want to use.

-1. Create a custom storage class and specify the group ID (`gid`) or user ID (`uid`) that you want to use for your app.
+1. Create your own storage class and specify the group ID (`gid`) or user ID (`uid`) that you want to use for your app.

     ```yaml
     apiVersion: storage.k8s.io/v1
     kind: StorageClass
     metadata:
-        name: my-nonroot-class
+        name: ibmc-vpc-file-custom-sc
+        labels:
+            app.kubernetes.io/name: ibm-vpc-file-csi-driver
+        annotations:
+              version: v2.0
     provisioner: vpc.file.csi.ibm.io
     mountOptions:
           - hard
           - nfsvers=4.1
           - sec=sys
     parameters:
         profile: "dp2"
         iops: "100" # Default IOPS.